libgit2/pygit2/docs/repository.rst

    Alternatively, constructing a repository with no arguments will create a repository with no backends.
 You can use this path to create repositories with custom backends.
-Note that most operations on the repository are considered invalid and may lead to undefined behavior if attempted before providing an odb and refdb via set_odb and set_refdb.
+Note that most operations on the repository are considered invalid and may lead to undefined behavior if attempted before providing an odb and refdb via :py:meth:`set_odb` and :py:meth:`set_refdb`.

    Parameters:

    path
-       The path to open - if not provided, the repository will have no backend.
+       The path to open — if not provided, the repository will have no backend.

    flags
-       Flags controlling how to open the repository can optionally be provided - any combination of:
+       Flags controlling how to open the repository can optionally be provided — any combination of:

    * GIT_REPOSITORY_OPEN_NO_SEARCH
    * GIT_REPOSITORY_OPEN_CROSS_FS